Entertainment & Special Event Insurance — Kelly Insurance Group

 SINGLE-NIGHT CONCERT SHOWS

 One-night performances at clubs, theaters, arenas, and outdoor venues.
 Covers promoters, venues, and production companies for a defined event date.
-Single-event policies bind quickly — often same day for smaller shows.
+Single-event policies can often bind quickly for smaller shows.

 🎪